noakawa/ihomes_scraping/README.md

 * get_args()

-This function returns the arguments from the command line
+This function returns the arguments from the command line.

+* get_number_of_restaurants(latitude, longitude, radius)

+This function returns the number of restaurant in a certain radius around a point defined by its latitude and longitude.

 * insert_into_db(data)

-This function inserts the data from a dictionary to the database
+This function inserts the data from a dictionary to the database calling the Database class.

 In addition, the code will create a file home.log with the logging and stdout.log with the output.